PatrickSchultz1/automation/README.md

         - Update PUT employee payload to include "salary"
         - Execute the PUT employee call
         - Verify the endpoint returns 200 and updates the value

+- **DELETE Employee returns a 200 when user GUID doesn't exist**
+    - Expected - DELETE Employee should return a 400 error
+    - Steps:
+        - Execute DELETE employee using a nonexistent GUID
+        - Verify the response returns a 200

+- **GET Employee returns a 200 when user GUID doesn't exist**
+    - Expected - GET Employee should return a 400 error
+    - Steps:
+        - Execute GET employee using a nonexistent GUID
+        - Verify the response returns a 200

+- **Favicon throwing a 403**
+    - I find it hilarious I'm forbidden from seeing the favicon!
+    - Expected - Favicon should return a 200 and display on the tab
+    - Steps:
+        - Navigate to the login page
+        - Open the developer tools to the network tab
+        - Verify the favicon call is returning a 403

 - **POST Employees endpoint accepts special character as names**
     - Expected - Post Employee should return a 400 when special characters are used